-ldentifier Measure/Action GHG Reduction Potential (MTCO 2 e) 2030 2045 Measure GHG-05 Residential buildings to meet or exceed a modeled EDR1 (hourly source energy) metric of 11.5 points above the Title 24, Part 6, including: 22,000 new residential units built by 2030, and 46,000 new residential units built by 2045 Nonresidential buildings: Adopt and enforce a reach code such that new construction reduces non-electricity-related emissions by 85% below 2022 Title 24, Part 6 equivalent emissions for each nonresidential buildings type.
-4,462 56,933 Action GHG-05-a Work with the California Energy Codes and Standards Program to develop cost-effect by all new construction.
-The reach codes will include the following performance state.
-Residential: Projects must meet or exceed a modeled EDR1 (hourly source energy the 2022 Title 24, Part 6 statewide performance minimum (the "standard design.
-Nonresidential: Projects must reduce non-electricity-related GHG emissions by Part 6 equivalent emissions for each nonresidential buildings type. tive reach codes th andards: rgy) metric of 11.5 n building"). v 85 percent below nat must be met points above 2022 Title 24, Action GHG-05-b Provide fee reductions or offsets and expedited permitting for residential and nonresidential projects that are built all-electric and do not include new natural gas infrastructure piping.
-Action GHG-05-c Conduct stakeholder outreach with building industry members, contractors, residents, businesses, and other interest groups to present the reach code options and solicit feedback.
-Action GHG-05-d Develop and adopt an ordinance(s) to implement new construction building reach effectiveness studies (completed as part of Action GHG-05-a) and stakeholder outr 05-c). code(s) based on [.] each (completed a the cost- as part of GHG- Action GHG-05-e Submit the ordinance(s) and cost-effectiveness studies for new construction buildin Energy Commission for review and approval. ng reach code(s) to the California Action GHG-05-f Conduct training for County permitting staff to understand the reach code required compliance will be demonstrated. ments for new buil dings and how Action GHG-05-g Engage with the California Energy Codes and Standards Program to continually monitor and reassess legal and regulatory barriers requiring all-electric new construction and develop pathways for eliminating the expansion of natural gas infrastructure in the county as feasible.
-Action GHG-05-h Develop a tracking system for the number of housing units and nonresidential squ with the new reach code. are footage that is built to comply

-Table 21 Measure GHG-05: Improve New Building Energy Efficiency ldentifier Measure/Action GHG Reduction Potential (MTCO 2 e) 2030 2045 Action GHG-05-i Provide information regarding new reach code requirements and any incentives to contractors, potential owners, and building applicants by publishing information on the County website, developer/business group-focused communications, and at the permit counter.
+Identifier Measure/Action GHG Reduction Potential (MTCO 2 e) 2030 2045 Measure GHG-05 Residential buildings to meet or exceed a modeled EDR1 (hourly source energy) metric of 11.5 points (single-family)/Energy Source Margin of 11 percent (multifamily) above the Title 24, Part 6, statewide performance minimum, including: 19,500 new residential units built by 2030, and 78,200 new residential units built by 2045.
+Nonresidential buildings: Adopt and enforce a reach code such that new construction reduces non-electricity-related emissions by 85% below 2022 Title 24, Part 6 equivalent emissions for each nonresidential buildings type.
+56,933 Action GHG-05-a Action GHG-05-b Provide fee reductions or offsets and expedited permitting for residential and nonresidential and nonresidential and nonresidential and nonresidential and nonresidential gas infrastructure piping. tial projects tha at are built Action GHG-05-c Conduct stakeholder outreach with building industry members, contractors, residents, businesses, and other interest groups to present the reach code options and solicit feedback.
+Action GHG-05-d Develop and adopt an ordinance(s) to implement new construction building reach code(s) ba studies (completed as part of Action GHG-05-a) and stakeholder outreach (completed as par Action GHG-05-e Submit the ordinance(s) and cost-effectiveness studies for new construction building reac Energy Commission for review and approval. h code(s) to th e California Action GHG-05-f Conduct training for County permitting staff to understand the reach code requirements f compliance will be demonstrated. or new buildin gs and how Action GHG-05-g Engage with the California Energy Codes and Standards Program to continually monitor and reassess legal and regulatory barriers requiring all-electric new construction and develop pathways for eliminating the expansion of natural gas infrastructure in the county as feasible.
+Action GHG-05-h Develop a tracking system for the number of housing units and nonresidential square foo with the new reach code. tage that is bu ilt to comply Action GHG-05-i Provide information regarding new reach code requirements and any incentives to contractors, potential owners, and building applicants by publishing information on the County website, developer/business group-focused communications, and at the permit counter.
 This should also include information on grant funding opportunities, such as the Building Initiative for Low-Emissions Development (BUILD) Program, and 179D tax credits.
-Action GHG-05-j Partner with Sacramento Employment and Training Agency, Construction Trades W Sierra Building and Construction Trades Council, Sacramento Regional Builders' Exc Construction Training to develop a training program targeted towards developing contractors and construction workers to support the construction of all-electric build be combined with Action GHG-04-k.) /orkforce Initiative, :hange, and North knowledge and sk ildings.
-(Note that Sacramento- ern California ills of this action may
+Action GHG-05-j Partner with Sacramento Employment and Training Agency, Construction Trades Workforce Initiative, Sacramento- Sierra Building and Construction Trades Council, Sacramento Regional Builders' Exchange, and Northern California Construction Training to develop a training program targeted towards developing knowledge and skills of contractors and construction workers to support the construction of all-electric buildings.
+(Note that this action may be combined with Action GHG-04-k.)